|

 3. Email communications

-It is important to understand the types of email communications your practice admin, practitioners and your patients will receive about your requests.
+It's important to understand the email communications your practice admin, practitioners, and patients will receive about requests.

 3a.
 Practice Admin Emails